 The Training Schedule is as follows:

-All classes should register through seasons entry except Green Fleet who have a separate enrollment fee.
+All classes should register through seasons entry except Green Fleet who have a separate enrolment fee.

-There will be NO TRAINING Saturday 21st September – Saturday 5th October 2019 inclusive.
-Extra training for NSW Youths will be announced shortly.
+There will be NO TRAINING Sunday 20th September – Saturday 3rd October 2020 inclusive.

 Group training occurs regularly, run by their invaluable coaches, leading the fleets towards State, National and World level competition.
 RQYouthSquad is very closely integrated with our Club Racing, which runs weekly in the Summer Season (September – April).
 Training generally slows down during the Winter Season as there is no regular Saturday Club Racing at this time of the year.

 All RQYouthSquad sailors must be entered in the current club sailing season.

 See the Club Racing page HERE

 Join us on Facebook for regular updates and announcements: